Frequently Asked Questions

 What is the process for the finalists?

-Finalists will be notified by the end of March.
-They will be required to participate in a live interview with the Prize Committee at the University of Pennsylvania campus.
-Finalists will be notified of the Prize Committee’s final decision regarding the grand prize winner in early April.
+The three winners, who are the finalists for the grand prize selection, will be notified by the end of February.
+They will be required to participate in a virtual video interview with the Prize Committee in March.
+Winners will be notified of the Prize Committee’s final decision regarding the grand prize winner by early April.

 In addition to the monetary award, the ongoing partnership with the University can potentially include a combination of the following: scholarship for executive education, pro-bono consulting, support from student projects, inclusion in faculty research and participation in peer learning events.
-Not only does the award and recognition support organizational growth, but together with students and faculty, Lipman finalists are part of a unique learning community within the social sector.
+Not only does the award and recognition support organizational growth, but together with students and faculty, Lipman winners are part of a unique learning community within the social sector.

 Contact Information